sergotail/astromatic_wrapper/README.rst

 AstrOmatic codes that can be used to process large datasets.

-See the full `documentation`_ for more information.
+See the full `documentation`_ for more information. sergotail fork is intented to upgrade this api.

 Status reports for developers